Sh1d0w/clean-links/README.md

 To install *Clean Links* you can either download the latest prebuild extension from the [releases](https://github.com/Sh1d0w/clean-links/releases) tab, or you can clone the repository and build it yourself.

 After that double click on the extension to install it.
-Navigate to `Safari -> Preferences -> Extensions` and make sure *Clean Links* is enabled.
+Navigate to `Safari -> Preferences -> Extensions` and make sure *Clean Links Extension* and *Clean Links Content Blocker* are enabled.

 You should see the extension icon next to the url bar, indicating that the extension has been successfully activated.